MEDICAID ASSET PROTECTION

 Medicaid Asset Protection Planning

 Medicaid Planning is the process of engaging in an estate planning strategy that will later qualify an individual for Medicaid Benefits.
-A key part of that planning strategy is the creation of a Medicaid Asset Protection Trust.
+A key part of that planning strategy is the creation of a Medicaid Asset Protection Trust, which you can learn about more below.
+Be sure to contact Wilson + Miller in Little Rock if you have any questions or want to get started!

 Qualifying For Medicaid Benefits

 Qualifying for Medicaid benefits for long-term care is riddled with complex rules and regulations and should not be attempted without the advice and services of an experienced elder law attorney.
-In Arkansas, the general rule is that you can have no more than $2,000, an auto and a home in order to qualify for Medicaid’s Long-Term Care Program.
+In Arkansas, the general rule is that you can have no more than $2,000, an auto, and a home in order to qualify for Medicaid’s Long-Term Care Program.
 Because of the low asset requirements, many times, people are tempted to give away assets thinking that it will qualify them for Medicaid benefits.
 Unfortunately, giving away assets will usually only delay the applicant’s eligibility which is the opposite effect they wanted to accomplish.
-The general rule of thumb is for every $5,100 you gave away, it delays your Medicaid eligibility by one month by assessing a one month “penalty” period for every $5,100 improperly gifted.
-If done properly, however, with the help of an experienced elder law attorney, these eligibility delays can be minimized and in some circumstances eliminated altogether when done in accordance with the Medicaid rules.
+The general rule of thumb is for every $5,749 you gave away, it delays your Medicaid eligibility by one month by assessing a one month “penalty” period for every $5,749 improperly gifted.
+If done properly with the help of an experienced elder law attorney however, these eligibility delays can be minimized and in some circumstances eliminated altogether when done in accordance with the Medicaid rules.

 What does the Arkansas Medicaid Program Cover?